 What we like about the Shimano Poison Adrena

-The rod is very light and pairs perfectly with Shimono’s high-end 2500 spin reels like Stella, Twin Power, Sustain, and even Vanford.
+The rod is very light ( the slightest a mere 85 grams and the heaviest at 115 grams ) and pairs perfectly with Shimono’s high-end 2500 spin reels like Stella, Twin Power, Sustain, and even Vanford.
 I typically used mine with a Stalla FK, Twin Power FD, and Metanium.
 The action on these rods is excellent.
-The rod tip is nice and stiff, and because of this, they handle soft plastics so well, and they’re not so bad with lures either.
-They have excellent casting for rods that are a tad shorter in length than what we are used to using.
+The rod tip is stiff, with a little flex and sensitivity, and because of this, they handle soft plastics and lures well.
+They have excellent casting distance for rods that are a tad shorter in length than what we are used to on the Australian market.
 The bait cast options really have hit the mark in terms of size and weight class for our local bass and estuary perch fishing.

-These rods are marketed as estuary and freshwater rods however the PADRN267ML which I have used makes an outstanding kayak fishing rod for inshore waters targeting species like flathead, pinkie snapper, king George whiting, salmon, and trevally.
-Shimono’s marketing confusion goes on as these rods are marketed for estuary and freshwater fishing yet all the images shown on their website show the rod paired with one of Shimono’s pure saltwater reels in the twin power XD.
-Which was built with saltwater proofing technology.
+The marketing of the Poison Adrena rods is a tad confusing.
+These rods are marketed as estuary and freshwater rods however the PADRN267ML makes an outstanding fishing rod for inshore waters targeting species like flathead, pinkie snapper, king George whiting, salmon, and trevally.
+Even though these rods are marketed for estuary and freshwater fishing the images shown on their website have the rod paired with a Twin power XD one of Shimano’s saltwater reels with saltwater proofing technology.
+Little things like this can be distracting to a local audience and perhaps if these rods were marketed differently the take-up and potential audience would be much greater.
+Again, I can’t stress enough the 26ML rod is an outstanding rod for kayaks and small boats in inshore waters as well as standard estuary and freshwater fishing applications.

 Shimano Poision Adrena Cost